gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 The data needed here has been uploaded to Object Storage at the beginning.

-You can use one of the three different options described above (**PySpark**, **Apache Zeppelin** or **Jupyter**) to access the Spark environment.
-Don't forget to add the `%pyspark` directive when using **Apache Zeppelin**.

-In Zeppelin or Jupyter, create a new notebook, as we have learned before.
+You can use either **PySpark** from the command line or **Jupyter** for the following steps.
 In Jupyter, create the Spark context the same way as before.

 First let's see the `spark.read` method, which is part of the `DataFrameReader`.
 The following statement shows that: